adamfeuer/d3js-tree-editor/README.md

 It adds a context menu for renaming, deleting and creating nodes.
 Right-click on a node to get the context menu for rename, delete and create.

+There are also buttons for saving the tree, downloading it, and uploading a saved version.

 The panning functionality can certainly be improved in my opinion and I would be thrilled to see better solutions contributed.

 One can do all manner of housekeeping or server related calls on the drop event to manage a remote tree dataset for example.